-The forecast for the natural component was based on the estimated total fall coho smolt production (381,789) multiplied by an expected marine survival rate of 5.10 percent, which was the same as used for the summer natural returns.
+The forecast for the natural component was based on the estimated total fall coho smolt production (266,455) multiplied by an expected marine survival rate of 4.88 percent, the same as summer natural returns.

-The fall hatchery production forecast was based on the same prediction of marine survival (5.10 percent) used for the summer hatchery coho forecast, multiplied by a release of 562,196 smolts.
+The fall hatchery production forecast was based on the same prediction of marine survival (3.88 percent) used for the summer hatchery coho forecast, multiplied by a release of 523,941 smolts.

-A comparison of preseason ocean age-3 forecasts with postseason estimates for fall natural coho derived from FRAM run reconstruction indicated no notable bias (Table III-3; Figure III-1).
+A comparison of preseason ocean age-3 forecasts with postseason estimates for fall natural coho derived from FRAM run reconstruction indicated no notable bias.
+The 2016 Quillayute fall forecast was lower than the postseason estimate (Table III-3; Figure III-1).

-The 2017 Quillayute River summer natural and hatchery coho forecasts are 1,468 and 3,376 ocean recruits, respectively.
-With 100 percent of the hatchery smolts marked with an adipose fin clip.
-The 2017 forecast abundances of natural and hatchery summer coho are higher than the 2016 forecasts.
+The 2018 Quillayute River summer natural and hatchery coho forecasts are 2,743 and 3,312 ocean age-3 recruits, respectively; 100 percent of the hatchery smolts were marked with an adipose fin clip.
+The 2018 forecast abundance of natural summer coho is higher than the 2017 forecast.

-The 2017 Quillayute River fall natural and hatchery coho forecasts are 15,808 and 17,619 ocean recruits, respectively.
-The 2017 forecast abundance of natural Quillayute fall coho and the hatchery forecast are higher than their respective 2016 forecasts.
-The hatchery smolts were marked as follows: 406,969 with adipose fin-clip only; 77,636 with adipose fin-clip and CWT; 77,591 with CWT only, and 18,706 without adipose fin-clip or CWT.
+The 2018 Quillayute River fall natural and hatchery coho forecasts are 10,557 and 16,505 ocean age-3 recruits, respectively.
+The 2018 forecast abundance of Quillayute fall natural and hatchery coho forecasts are lower than the respective 2017 forecasts.
+The hatchery smolts were marked as follows: 363,535 (69.38 percent) adipose fin clip only; 80,185 (15.30 percent) adipose fin clip + CWT; and 80,221 (15.31 percent CWT only.